Tamizh Padam 2: Plot

 Shiva learns that P has fixed a bomb somewhere by the clues which were given by P's henchman Wasim Khan.
 Shiva finds that P has fixed a bomb in a bus.
 He discovers that P has fixed the bomb so if the bus is driven less or more than five kilometers per hour, it will explode.
 However, Shiva saves the people inside the bus.
 Wasim is killed by Rithika, P's henchwoman.
 Shiva then discovers that there was someone in the department who is informing P about their ideas.
 He discovers and kills Inbashekhar, the mole, and is seemingly suspended.

-Shiva realizes that Ramya is not crazy but a psychiatrist, and breaks up with her.
+Shiva realizes that Ramya is not a patient in the hospital but rather a psychiatrist, and breaks up with her.
 His friends advise him that he needs to reunite with her.
 He decides to, but Ramya has left for America.
 Shiva also goes there to find her, and they reunite in Central Park.
 Then, it is revealed that Shiva went on a mission in America so that he could catch P, and that he was not suspended.
 When the mission is in progress, Ramya is kidnapped and killed by P. Back in Chennai, Shiva is very sad about Ramya's death.
 His grandmother asks him to take her to the cemetery.
 She took some promises which were to kill P, marry a beautiful girl than Ramya (the girl he loved and which died), and to give her a great-grandchild.